anton-rs/op-up/README.md

 make devnet
 ```

-This will bring up a devnet using a local devnet with default components.
+This will bring up a local devnet using the default components.

 Once the devnet is up and running, L1 is accessible at `http://localhost:8545`, and L2 is accessible at `http://localhost:9545`.
 Any Ethereum tool - Metamask, `seth`, etc. - can use these endpoints.